MOCAS: A Multimodal Dataset for Objective Cognitive Workload Assessment on Simultaneous Tasks: Introduction

 Even as multimodal fusion methods are being increasingly utilized in the area of objective CWL assessment, the availability of open-source and sizable multimodal datasets remains limited, making it difficult for researchers to ensure their models and algorithms are fairly reproducible and verifiable.
-Furthermore, existing open-source datasets \cite{lim2018stew,mcdonald2011quasar,albuquerque2020wauc,schneegass2013data,beh2021maus,gjoreski2020datasets,mijic2019mmod} were collected in the course of participants playing virtual games, such as dual N-back games \cite{jaeggi2008improving, owen2005n} and video games \cite{vyvey2018loaded, kalyuga2009evaluating}, which weakens the applicability of those datasets to real-world CWL recognition; the CWL elicited by virtual game-based stimuli cannot faithfully mimic the realistic and idiosyncratic workload experienced in real human-machine systems \cite{debie2019multimodal,jakobi1995noise}.
-In addition, according to our best knowledge, no extant dataset covers behavioral data and emotion information (annotations), and only one \cite{gjoreski2020datasets} includes the personality traits of the human subjects, but this is limited to considering the cognitive loads and performance for game-based tasks that mean it is not suitable on realistic applications.
+Furthermore, existing open-source datasets \cite{lim2018stew,mcdonald2011quasar,albuquerque2020wauc,schneegass2013data,beh2021maus,gjoreski2020datasets,mijic2019mmod} were collected in the course of participants playing virtual games, such as dual N-back games \cite{jaeggi2008improving, owen2005n} and Multi-Attribute Task Battery (MATB) \cite{vyvey2018loaded, kalyuga2009evaluating}, which weakens the applicability of those datasets to real-world CWL recognition in human-machine interactions; these virtual games often feature artificial scenarios or simplified tasks, which may not adequately represent the complexity and dynamics found in real-world situations.
+Also, they usually focus on specific cognitive processes, such as working memory or attention, and may overlook the interplay between multiple cognitive processes, emotions, and contextual factors that typically arise in real-world contexts \cite{debie2019multimodal,jakobi1995noise}.
+In addition, according to our best knowledge, no extant dataset covers behavioral data and emotional information (annotations), and only one \cite{gjoreski2020datasets} includes the personality traits of the human subjects, but this is limited to considering the cognitive loads and performance for game-based tasks that mean it is not suitable on realistic applications.